postmanlabs/labs-docs/src/pages/docs/postman/workspaces/using-workspaces.md

 ![Active user](https://assets.postman.com/postman-docs/Presence+active+members.jpg)

 If there are more than three people who are part of the workspace, there will be a fourth avatar with a number representing the remaining members.
-You can click on the numbered avatar to see a list of all the workspaces's members.
+You can click the numbered avatar to see a list of all the workspaces members.

 ![Active user list](https://assets.postman.com/postman-docs/Presence+active+member+list.jpg)